huggingface/blog/fine-tune-whisper.md

 ### Load WhisperFeatureExtractor

-Speech is represented by a 1-dimensional signal that varies with time.
+Speech is represented by a 1-dimensional array that varies with time.
-The value of the signal at any given time-step is the _amplitude_ of the signal at that point.
+The value of the array at any given time step is the speech signal's _amplitude_
+at that point.
 From the amplitude information alone, we can reconstruct the frequency spectrum of the audio and recover all acoustic features.

 Since speech is continuous, it contains an infinite number of amplitude values.
 This poses problems for computer devices which expect finite arrays.
 Thus, we discretise our speech signal by _sampling_ values from our signal at fixed time steps.
-The interval with which we sample our audio is known as the _sampling rate_, and is usually measured in samples/sec or _Hertz (Hz)_.
+The interval with which we sample our audio is known as the _sampling rate_ and is usually measured in samples/sec or _Hertz (Hz)_.
 Sampling with a higher sampling rate results in a better approximation of the continuous speech signal, but also requires storing more values per second.

-It's crucial that we match the sampling rate of our audio inputs to the sampling rate expected by our model, as audio signals with different sampling rates have very different distributions.
+It is crucial that we match the sampling rate of our audio inputs to the sampling rate expected by our model, as audio signals with different sampling rates have very different distributions.
 Audio samples should only ever be processed with the correct sampling rate.
 Failing to do so can lead to unexpected results!
 For instance, taking an audio sample with a sampling rate of 16kHz and listening to it with a sampling rate of 8kHz will make the audio sound as though it's in half-speed.
-In the same way, passing an audio with the wrong sampling rate to an ASR model can falter a system that was expecting one sampling rate and receives another.
+In the same way, passing audio with the wrong sampling rate can falter an ASR model expecting one sampling rate and receiving another.
 The Whisper feature extractor expects audio inputs with a sampling rate of 16kHz, so we need to match our inputs to this value.
 We don't want to inadvertently train an ASR system on slow-motion speech 😉

 The Whisper feature extractor performs two operations.
-It first pads a batch of audio samples such that all samples have an input length of 30s.
-Samples shorter than 30s will be padded to 30s by appending zeros to the end of the sequence (zeros in an audio signal correspond to no signal, or silence).
-Samples longer than 30s will be truncated to 30s.
-Since all elements in the batch are padded to a maximum length in the input space, we don't require an attention mask when forwarding the audio inputs to the Whisper model.
+It first pads/truncates a batch of audio samples such that all samples have an input length of 30s.
+Samples shorter than 30s are padded to 30s by appending zeros to the end of the sequence (zeros in an audio signal corresponding to no signal or silence).
+Samples longer than 30s are truncated to 30s.
+Since all elements in the batch are padded/truncated to a maximum length in the input space, we don't require an attention mask when forwarding the audio inputs to the Whisper model.
-Whisper is unique in this regard - with most audio models, you can expect to provide an attention mask that details where sequences have been padded, and thus where they should be ignored in the self-attention mechanism.
+Whisper is unique in this regard: with most audio models, you can expect to provide an attention mask that details where sequences have been padded, and thus where they should be ignored in the self-attention mechanism.
 Whisper is trained to operate without an attention mask and infer directly from the speech signals where to ignore the inputs.

-The second operation that the Whisper feature extractors performs is converting the padded audio arrays to log-Mel spectrograms.
+The second operation that the Whisper feature extractor performs is converting the padded audio arrays to log-Mel spectrograms.
 These spectrograms are a visual representation of the frequencies of a signal, rather like a Fourier transform.
 An example spectrogram is shown in Figure 2.
 Along the $y$-axis are the Mel channels,